onlystar92/JWT-authentication/README.md

 # JWT Authentication
 Authentication exercise

-Who to generate a JWT Token
+How to generate a JWT Token
 require("crypto").randomBytes(64).toString("hex")